abderrahmen-Baccouch/Hackathon/README.md

   - **Technologies**: NestJS, JWT, MongoDB
   - **Description**: NestJS framework manages user authentication, leveraging JWT for secure session management and MongoDB for data storage.

+- **Frontend Interface**
+  - **Technologies**: Angular
+  - **Description**: The user interface is built using Angular, providing a responsive and dynamic frontend for user and admin interactions.

 - **Dispatcher**
   - **Technologies**: Go, REST API
   - **Description**: Built in Go, the Dispatcher handles message routing and interacts with the Judge module via REST API calls.

 - **Decision Engine (Judge)**
   - **Technologies**: Go, JSON, HTTP server
-  - **Description**: The Judge module processes requests based on message type and directs them to the appropriate module, also managing MongoDB interactions.
+  - **Description**: The Judge module, written in Go, processes requests based on message type and directs them to the appropriate module, also managing MongoDB interactions.

 - **Scraping Module**
-  - **Technologies**: BeautifulSoup, Requests (Python)
+  - **Technologies**: Flask, BeautifulSoup, Requests (Python)
-  - **Description**: Uses BeautifulSoup for HTML parsing and Requests for making HTTP calls, enabling data extraction from web pages based on user queries.
+  - **Description**: Flask is used to manage the scraping service, which utilizes BeautifulSoup and Requests for extracting data from external sources in response to user queries.

 - **OpenAI API Integration**
   - **Technologies**: OpenAI API